 You will need to bring a driver with you to the procedure as sedation will be used during the procedure.
 You will also want to wear comfortable clothing as you will be lying down for the procedure.

-You should also bring any important medical information with you, such as a list of medications you are taking, your insurance card, and a photo ID.
+You should bring any important medical information with you, such as a list of medications you are taking, your insurance card, and a photo ID.